• Senior couple taking selfie

 Welcome to the Cataract Education Center

 Cataracts are one of the most common vision conditions, affecting millions of people across the country.
 Nearly everyone over the age of 60, and sometimes much younger, will eventually notice cloudy or blurry vision caused by cataracts.
-At Valley Eye Associates, we provide advanced cataract surgery for patients throughout Wisconsin (WI), helping restore clarity, comfort, and confidence in everyday life.
+At Valley Eye Associates, we provide advanced cataract surgery for patients throughout Wisconsin , helping restore clarity, comfort, and confidence in everyday life.

-After exploring our Cataract Education Center of Wisconsin, schedule your Cataract Examination to learn more about your eyes, cataracts, and your personalized options for restoring vision at Valley Eye Associates.
+Schedule your Cataract Examination to learn more about your eyes, cataracts, and your personalized options for restoring vision at Valley Eye Associates.

 Cataract Examination